tonymarin0/tonymarin0/README.md

 <img src="https://github.com/tonymarin0/tonymarin0/blob/master/Calendar_when.png" alt="ok">
 <p>
 I will send a message from one computer to another using only light and color.

+    No Internet
+    No WiFi
+    No Bluetooth
+    No Radio signal

 </p><br>
 <h3 align="left">TO-DO</h3>
 <img src="https://github.com/tonymarin0/tonymarin0/blob/master/to-do.png" alt="ok">